 The thrust of extragalactic research was aimed at cosmology.
-Little was known of the galaxies themselves.
+Little was known of the galaxies then selves.
 As basic a parameter as total mass was known for only a handful of galaxies.
 The gaseous interstellar component was only qualitatively described by the optical emission lines.
-Our understanding of the properties of galaxies was developing slowly because the necessary observational data were difficult to obtain: spectrographs were slow; photographic emulsions were slow; photoelectric techniques were in their infancy; the number of telescopes used for extragalactic studies were few; and, surprisingly, the number of astronomers working in this field were comparatively few.
+Our understanding of the properties of galaxies was developing slowly because the necessary observational data were difficult to spectrographs were obtain: slow: photographic emulsions were slow; photoelectric techniques were in their infancy; the number of telescopes used for extragalactic studies were few; and, surprisingly, the number of astronomers working in this field were comparatively few.